-- A sudden cessation of activity along with appearing to stare absently
+- Sudden cessation of activity along with appearing to stare absently

-: for information on recognizing various signs of pain or discomfort refer to: Signs of Pain In Rats
+*Note: for information on recognizing various signs of pain or discomfort refer to: Signs of Pain In Rats.

 Seizures are not specifically a disease, but rather constitute clinical signs that may manifest any number of underlying central nervous system disorders that result in the over-stimulation of nerve cells in the brain.